 Senatore lives and works in Rome and Paris.
-Forthcoming solo exhibitions include CCA, Tel Aviv (2020); Taak, Amsterdam (2020); National Gallery, Cape Town (2019); Kunsthraum Innsbruck (2019); Van Abbemuseum, Eindhoven (2019); and SMAC Gallery, Cape Town (2019).
-Her work has been exhibited at prestigious venues around the world, with performances and projects held in collaboration with the National Theatre Mannheim and Kunsthalle Mannheim (2018); 'Activating Public Space,' High Line, New York (2018); Art Night, London (2018); ‘WE the KIDS’ public project with OVS and Peggy Guggenheim Collection, Venice (2018); and Centre Pompidou (2017), amongst several others.
-In 2018, Senatore was the winner of the 4th edition of the Italian Council of the Directorate-General for Contemporary Art and Architecture and Urban Peripheries (DGAAP).
+She studied at the Academy of Fine Arts Naples (1994-1997), the Conservatory of Music (1997) and the National Film School in Rome (1999-2001).
+Forthcoming solo exhibitions include CCA, Tel Aviv (2022); 34th Bienal de São Paulo, Fundação Bienal de São Paulo, Brasil (2021); Taak, Amsterdam (2021); Museo del Novecento Pistoia (2021); Fondazione Stelline, Milan (2021); and Blitz, Malta (2021).
+Her work has been exhibited at prestigious venues around the world, with performances and projects held in collaboration with Palazzo Strozzi, Florence (2020); ICC Madrid (2020); The Centre for the Less Good Idea, Johannesburg (2019); Magazzino Italian Art, New York (2019); the National Theatre Mannheim and Kunsthalle Mannheim (2018); 'Activating Public Space,' High Line, New York (2018); Art Night, London (2018); Manifesta, Palermo (2018); and Centre Pompidou (2017), amongst several others.
+In 2021, Senatore will be one of the few European artists to participate to the 34th Bienal de São Paulo, Brasil.
+In 2020, Senatore was the winner of the 8th edition of the Italian Council Award, won also by her on the 4thedition.
 In 2014, she was awarded the prestigious MAXXI prize and was the recipient of the 'Museum Calls Artist' commission of the Association of Italian Contemporary Art Museums (AMACI).
-She won the Fellowship for Young Italian Artists at Castello di Rivoli, Turin in 2011 and in 2010 was awarded the New York Prize, the 21st Bellisario Award, the Gotham Prize and the Terna Prize.
+She won the Fellowship for Young Italian Artists at Castello di Rivoli, Turin in 2011, and in 2010, was awarded the New York Prize, the 21st Bellisario Award, the Gotham Prize and the Terna Prize.